Campus Life 101: Backpack Safety

 It is a safety issue when a name is on a backpack.
 For example, a stranger could approach a child and call him or her by name if it appears on the backpack.
-It’s best to be proactive and avoid putting a child’s name on a backpack.
+It’s best to be proactive and avoid putting a child’s name, or even initials, on a backpack.

 You argue against buying backpacks online.
 Why?

-I highly recommend that once you decide what you’ll be using your backpack for and know what size and features you want, it’s best to try on a backpack before buying it to guarantee you’re getting the best fit.
+I highly recommend that once you decide what you’ll be using your backpack for and know what size and features you want, it’s best to try it on before buying it to guarantee you’re getting the best fit.
+You want to feel the padding and thickness of the straps and see if it can be organized inside so that weight can be properly balanced and items do not poke into you.
 Once you have tried on backpacks to find a good match, you can order one online if it’s the same design or has the same dimensions.

 You say it’s important to consider a backpack’s material before buying it.
 What should you look for and what should you avoid?

 Backpacks are made from a variety of fabrics that have an impact on the weight, durability, and strength of the pack.
 I like a nylon packcloth or Cordura, a nylon canvas.
+There are also eco- and animal-friendly materials.
+For example, one company—8HZ Design—uses 100 percent recycled plastic bottles for the lining of their backpacks.
 Try to avoid backpacks that are made of heavy material such as leather.